ErpNetDocs/webclient/introduction/my-apps/documents.md

 ### Summary

-You can gather useful statistical information about each column by taking advantage of My Documents' Sumamary feature.
+You can gather useful statistical information about each column by taking advantage of My Documents' Summary feature.

 Summary allows you to narrow down your documents to just the ones containing a specific value in them, or the ones containing entirely unique values.